SmogDr/edar_coursebook/docs/13-distributions.md

 </div>

 ### Pearson Correlation Coefficient {#pearson}
-The Pearson correlation coefficient, ***r***, is a quantitative descriptor of the degree of linear correlation between two variables (let's call them `x` and `y`).
+The Pearson correlation coefficient, ***r***, is a quantitative descriptor of the degree of **linear correlation** between two variables (let's call them `x` and `y`).

-The Pearson correlation coefficient indicates the proportion of variation in $y$ that can be explained by knowing $x$, when the data are paired.
-Below, we show a series of scatter plots with varying levels of correlation between two vectors:
+The Pearson correlation coefficient indicates the proportion of linear variation in $y$ that can be explained by knowing $x$, when the data are paired.
+By "linear" we mean a straight-line fit between the two variables.
+The assumptions underlying the
+Pearson correlation coefficient are as follows:
+  - The variables x, y are continuous.
+  - Both x and y were from a paired sample
+  - The dataset is free of outliers (outliers tend to skew resutls)
+  - A linear relationship exists between x and y

+Below, we show a series of scatter plots with varying levels of linear correlation between two vectors:
 `x` and `y`.